erikpetersen-wf/platform-sdk-java/specs/app/telemetry/spec.md

 field | required | description
 ----- | -------- | -----------
 | version | yes | semver compatible version string
 timestamp | yes | RFC3339 compatible string.
 Precision not greater than microsecond.
-For instance, golang can produce nanosecond timestamps that are not compatible with other languages parsing libraries.
-The top level timestamp corresponds to the time the log entry was written. type | yes | only the value “telemetry” is allowed client | no | a string representing the client/SDK used to generate the log. useful to help track down message errors. metadata | no | dictionary of key/value pairs which to apply as custom tags/dimensions to the telemetry. time_series | no | dictionary of time series data.
+For instance, golang can produce nanosecond timestamps that are not compatible with other languages' parsing libraries.
+The top level timestamp corresponds to the time the telemetry entry was written. type | yes | only the value “telemetry” is allowed client | no | a string representing the client/SDK used to generate the telemetry.
+Useful to help track down message errors. metadata | no | dictionary of key/value pairs which to apply as custom tags/dimensions to the telemetry. time_series | no | dictionary of time series data.
 See description below. counters | no | dictionary of counter data.
 See description below.